pg-support/supt-km/docs/4. Processes/c. Post-sale/Warranty Service/OOW.md

 > (To be continued in Step 7)

-3).
+### 3 - Fill out a OOW request
 Once the client replied with all the requested information, fill in the [PG RMA Form](https://docs.google.com/forms/d/e/1FAIpQLSf5GIKG13O87EsoMWnhCpnZyUxLOqDISNz81wRifBN53Fp7Xw/viewform):
 	1. ‘Service Type’ = CID/OOW.
 	2. ‘PayPal Account’ = Customer’s PayPal account, or regular contact email.
 (No need for US - OOW - Spark 40.)
 	3. ‘Invoice Amount’ depends on what part is defective / needs to be swapped out (see step 1), so fill in accordingly.